GWP Bangladesh (Bangladesh Water Partnership)

 The vision for the country's water postulates a high level of progress in management of the country's water resources for uplifting national economy and living conditions of its people on an equitable basis and maintaining ecological and environmental harmony.

-To provide strategic support to Integrated Water Resources Management (IWRM) through coordinated development and management of water, land and related resources in Bangladesh by maximising economic and social benefits without compromising the sustainability of vital ecosystems.
+To provide strategic support to IWRM through coordinated development and management of water, land and related resources in Bangladesh by maximising economic and social benefits without compromising the sustainability of vital ecosystems.

 - Help formulate and promote national policies and laws for IWRM.